dahak-metagenomics/dahak/docs/running_workflows.md

 This bind-mounts the directory `my_data/` into the Singularity container at `/data/`.

-## Running Workflows with Configuration Files
+## Running Workflows with Custom Configuration Files

 To use a custom configuration file (JSON or YAML format), use the `--configfile` flag: